U-PROX CLC G80

 - Input for connecting the built-in exit request button (RTE)

-- Tamper contact for enclosure opening
+- Tamper contact for control case opening

 - One relay (NO, NC, COM): 3 A @ 12 V